isamu-isozaki/teamai_test/benefits/bv-benefits-netherlands/index.html.md

 ## Vacation Money

 Dutch employees get the customary month of vacation money in the month of May.
-This pay is built into offers as well as our [compensation calculator](/handbook/people-operations/global-compensation/#compensation-calculator).
+This pay is built into offers as well as our [compensation calculator](https://github.com/isamu-isozaki/teamai_test/tree/master/people-operations/global-compensation/#compensation-calculator/index.html.md).

 ## Medical

-In the Netherlands every citizen is obliged to have at least a basic health insurance package (basisverzekering) with an health insurance company.
+In the Netherlands every citizen is obliged to have at least a basic health insurance package (basisverzekering/index.html.md) with an health insurance company.
 If you do not have health insurance, you can be fined by the Sociale Verzekeringsbank.

 ## Pension

-State pension (AOW) is standard and will be paid out at retirement age.
+State pension (AOW/index.html.md) is standard and will be paid out at retirement age.
 There is no additional pension scheme through GitLab.

 ## 30% Tax Ruling

 Eligible employees may apply for the 30% Tax Ruling.
-More information can be found on our [Visas](/handbook/people-operations/visas/#30-ruling-in-the-netherlands ) page.
+More information can be found on our [Visas](https://github.com/isamu-isozaki/teamai_test/tree/master/people-operations/visas/#30-ruling-in-the-netherlands /index.html.md) page.

 ## GitLab B.V.
 Netherlands Leave Policy